kairosity/mp4-lionize/README.md

 ### Messages Framework

-- As abovementioned users are given feedback in the form of Bootstrap's toast messages after all major actions.
+- As abovementioned, users are given feedback in the form of Bootstrap's toast messages after all major actions.
 - This informs them of the success (or failure) of their actions.

 ### Form Validation Messages